With the COVID-19 pandemic, these are, of course, extraordinary times.

 Meeting Critical Needs

 A global medical equipment manufacturer and Laser Light customer is providing bags for COVID-19 vaccine testing to three different pharmaceutical companies.
 Laser Light manufactures the sparge disks that are an essential part of the vaccine bags.
 Our lasers drill dense arrays of tiny holes in these filters.
 Great care must be taken to minimize heat effects—even the slightest melting of the thermoplastic material can block holes.
 The parts are drilled and packaged in Laser Light’s Class-5 cleanroom before shipping.
 The custom-designed inventory management system we created allows us to manage inventory for the client, so it can focus on making critical medical supplies.

 In late March Laser Light Technologies donated 1,000 face masks to the Hermann (Missouri) Area District Hospital that serves our region.
 Laser Light operators are required to wear face masks for clean-room manufacturing and assembly and, fortunately, we had extra masks in our inventory to share with our local medical workers.

-Laser Light will continue to support front-line healthcare workers by collaborating with our medical-design partners to produce essential products for fighting COVID-19.
+Laser Light will continue to support frontline healthcare workers with our laser technology and manufacturing processes by collaborating with our medical-design partners to produce essential products for fighting COVID-19.
 We will also continue our efforts to provide personal protective equipment (PPE) and other vital supplies to our communities.